 Have you seen anything on social media about these devices?

-There are a few different brands, and each claim to ‘save lives’ through the removal of a foreign object in case of a choking incident.
+There are a few different brands, and claim to ‘save lives’ through the removal of a foreign object in case of a choking incident.
 I won’t put any links here, but a simple internet search will give you an idea of what these things look like.

 But I have done some digging on your behalf, and here is a quick summary on my findings (and my thoughts):

 - The guidelines for use state that these devices would be used only once the casualty becomes unresponsive.
 So this means that the delivery of our back blows and chest/ abdominal thrusts remains unchanged.
 I will say that again just to reiterate… first aid treatment for choking- up to 5 back blows and up to 5 chest/ abdominal thrusts- remains the gold standard of treatment.
+An anti choking device would be used if the casualty was to become unresponsive.

 - Their use as a “first aid device” is not recommended by the Resuscitation Council UK.
 It is, however, recommended as a “medical device” by the Medicines and Healthcare Products Regulatory Agency.